AFE23-u/AFE/README.md

 ## AFE

-This is the replication package for "AFE-CUP: Align and Fuse Encoders for Just-In-Time Comment Updating"
+This is the replication package for "AFE-CUP: Outdated Comment Updating via Aligning and Fusing Multiple Encoders"

 ## Download